SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 }
 ```

-will result into the description:
+Will result into the description:

 `KEY\\SVC_DD_SP-SEARCH logged on to V-FOO (authentication_network)`